stratdev3/SimpleW/documentation/simplew/docs/reference/httpheaders.md

 # HttpHeaders

-This class is used to store the http headers included cookies.
+This class is used to store the HTTP headers, including cookies.
-The most commons header have their own public property to get easier use, the others are stored in a array.
+The most common headers have their own public property for easier access; the others are stored in an array.

 ```csharp
 /// <summary>